jchristopherson/nonlin/README.md

     call solver%solve(obj, x, f)

 ```
+The example yields the solution vector: x = [5.0, 3.0], with a maximum residual of 0.121e-9.
+The solution converged in a total of 10 iterations, with 2 Jacobian evaluations, and 14 additional function evaluations.

 ## Example 2
 This example uses a least-squares approach to determine the coefficients of a polynomial that best fits a set of data.